CT Association of Residential Care Home

 - Expenses per the as-filed Medicaid Annual Report for Long Term Care Facility

 - Administrator and related party (if applicable) salary caps

 - Not for profit providers – the implementation of fair rent vs. interest and depreciation calculation

 Now that you have reviewed the rate computation report in detail, you can make a decision whether or not to move forward with the detailing listing or simply let your ninety day window expire.
 Should you find material errors and wish to move forward with the appeal, you want to be certain to make all your items of aggrievement very clear to the Department of Social Services (DSS).
 This letter should include how DSS proposed to handle aggrieved items, why you are not in agreement with said items, and respectfully requesting how this should be handled.

-If you have any questions while performing a rate review, want a second opinion, or have any questions regarding the process, please contact Matthew Bavolack, National Healthcare Industry Group Leader or Stephen Bernier, Manager, Advisory Services.
+If you have any questions while performing a rate review, want a second opinion, or have any questions regarding the process, please contact Matthew Bavolack, National Healthcare Industry Group Leader.